codingcatgirl/choo/docs/transit/models.rst

         Unserializes any kind of object from a JSON-encodable format.

-        :param data: A serialized representation of a transit object
+        :param data: A serialized representation of a choo object
         :rtype: the unserialized object

 .. _`Model Serialization`: serializing.html